“Jesus said unto them, Verily, verily, I say unto you, Before Abraham was, I am.”

 (John 8:58)

-The Apostle John continues, “He was in the world, and the world was made by him, and the world knew him not.
+John continues: “He was in the world, and the world was made by him, and the world knew him not.
 He came unto his own, and his own received him not.
-But as many as received him, to them he gave the power to become the sons of God, even to them that believe on his name,” (John 1:10-12).
-Due to their state of spiritual blindness, God’s chosen people as a whole rejected Christ as their long-awaited Messiah.
-So when He declares of Himself in John 8:58, “Before Abraham was, I am,” the religious leaders accuse Him of blasphemy.
+But as many as received him, to them gave he power to become the sons of God” (John 1:10–12).
+Though He formed the very world He entered, Christ was rejected by those who should have known Him best.
+Still, He gathers those who believe into the family of God by grace.

 “Christ was not just a historical figure confined to the pages of the New Testament.
 He is the eternal Word, present before creation, active throughout history, and continuing to work in our lives today.
 This truth brings comfort, assurance, and a profound sense of connection to the divine that transcends time and space.”[1]